Internal review

 CSE conducts audits and evaluations to make sure its programs, policies and services are working effectively and using public funds in a responsible manner.
 This is a requirement for every Government of Canada department and agency.

-The Chief Audit Executive in charge of audit and evaluation reports directly to the Chief of CSE; the teams are independent from the rest of CSE.
+The Chief Audit Executive in charge of audit and evaluation reports directly to the Chief of CSE.
+The teams are independent from the rest of CSE.
 This enables them to give neutral and objective advice to improve CSE's work on behalf of Canadians.

 Internal audit

-The overall purpose of the internal audit team is to ensure CSE's programs and processes are operating as they should.
+The purpose of the internal audit team is to ensure CSE's programs and processes are operating as they should.

-The internal audit team considers questions such as:
+The internal audit team considers questions, such as:

 • is CSE meeting its Government of Canada policy obligations?